ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 It can also export files for translation.

 Generating a local copy of the manual requires only the Python-based Sphinx documentation system and the Sphinx RTD theme.
-They can be installed via
+They can be installed  using most package managers, or via
-  pip3 install sphinx sphinx-rtd-theme
-, or using most package managers.

 .. code-block:: Linux
   pip3 install sphinx sphinx-rtd-theme